DEBATE OVER IRB and Action Research

 When action research is part of a university program, how does the Institutional Review Board (IRB) handle action research proposals?

-We invited you to share what happens at your university.
-The poll that was posted here was closed after 40 responses with these results:
+We posted a poll to invite readers to share what happens at their university.
+The poll that was posted in an earlier version of this site closed after 40 responses with these results:

 8.7% Ethical issues for action research are handled outside of the formal university IRB process.

 8.7% There is a special process for IRB review of action research

 78.3% Action researchers submit once for IRB approval in the same way as for other forms of research

 4.3% Action Researchers need to submit designs for each cycle of action research